-Industrial Relations bill passes Sentate after major revisions
+Industrial relations bill passes Sentate after major revisions

 The government kept measures to prevent casual employees from so-called ‘double dipping’, which occurs when casual employees receive a 25% loading while also being eligible for paid leave entitlements.

-Under the final version of the bill, employers will be required to offer long-term casual staff permanent work after one year or demonstrate why it would not be appropriate.
+Under the final version of the industrial relations bill, employers will be required to offer long-term casual staff permanent work after one year or demonstrate why it would not be appropriate.

-Small businesses with 15 or less employees will be exempt from having to offer casual staff permanent work after 12 months, in an amendment put forward by One Nation.

 The government is expected to continue to seek support for parts of the bill that were dropped during the 11th-hour negotiations.